Does Medicare Cover Antidepressants?

 Antidepressants are medications that can help relieve symptoms of depression, social anxiety disorder, anxiety disorders, seasonal affective disorder, and dysthymia (also called chronic depression), as well as other conditions.

 Antidepressants are prescribed to correct chemical imbalances of neurotransmitters in the brain that are believed to be responsible for changes in mood and behavior.
-Antidepressants were first developed in the 1950s.
-Their use has become progressively more common in the last 20 years.
+First developed in the 1950s, antidepressant have become an increasingly common treatment over the years.

 When Does Medicare Pay for Antidepressants?